-Though these chords share a name, and interval pattern, with the open chords you learned, such as G and G, they are much different to play on the guitar.
+Though these chords share a name, and interval pattern, with the open chords you learned, such as G and G, they’re much different to play.

-Go slow with these chords, rest when needed, and work them into your chord progression practice one at a time to ease them into your playing.
+Go slow with these chords, rest when needed, and work them into your chord progression practice one at a time.

 Maj7 Barre Chords

-Moving on, you can add in the major 7th interval to your barre chords in order to move them out of open position and around the fretboard.
+Moving on, you can add in the major 7th interval to your barre chords.

-While these chords are mostly used in Jazz and Fusion, you will find them in Pop and even Folk songs.
+While these chords are mostly used in jazz and fusion, you’ll find them in pop and folk songs.

 Maj6 Barre Chords

-The final major-family barre chord is the maj6 chord, which is built by adding the 6th interval to the major barre chord you learned earlier.
+The final major-family barre chord is the maj6 chord, which is built by adding the 6th interval to the major barre chord.

-Now that you have all three major-family barre chords under your fingers, play them back to back to compare how they sound on the guitar.
+Now that you have all three major-family barre chords under your fingers, play them back to back to compare how they sound.

-This would mean playing G, Gmaj7, Gmaj6, for example on the guitar.
+This mean splaying G, Gmaj7, Gmaj6, for example.

 Sus2 Barre Chords

-As well as playing major-family barre chords, you can also play Sus chords as barres, starting with these Sus2 chord shapes.
+As well as playing major-family barre chords, you can play Sus chords as barres, starting with Sus2 chords.

-Some of these Sus2 barre chords will be tough to finger on the guitar.
+Some of these Sus2 barre chords will be tough to finger.

-So, try a few out, pick one or maybe two to focus on in your playing for now.
+So, try a few out, pick one or two to focus on for now.

 Sus4 Barre Chords